adamhamlin/node-obfuscator/Readme.md

 # Fork changes:

-Changed UglifyJS dependency to their Harmony branch which supports ES2015/ES6.
+Changed UglifyJS dependency to ~~their Harmony branch~~ terser which supports ES2015/ES6.

 The readme below is old and may not work in this version.